mediamonks/pota/packages/porter-vue-skeleton/README.md

-# porter-react-skeleton
+# porter-vue-skeleton

-The skeleton for React projects
+The skeleton for Vue projects

 ## Dependencies